tldr-pages/tldr/pages/windows/taskkill.md

 > Terminate a process by its process id or name.

-- Display information about the usage of the command:

-`taskkill /?`

 - Terminate a process by its id:

 `taskkill /pid {{process_id}}`